Transportation Division to implement Safety Improvements along Brandon Avenue

-Along Brandon Avenue between Colonial and Main Street intersections, people behind the wheel have difficulty seeing to turn into or out of the Towers Shopping Mall, people on bicycles are not comfortable mixing with fast-moving traffic, and people on foot have too many conflicts with vehicles when crossing the street.
+Along Brandon Avenue between Colonial and Brambleton Avenue intersections, people behind the wheel have difficulty seeing to turn into or out of the Towers Shopping Mall, people on bicycles are not comfortable mixing with fast-moving traffic, and people on foot have too many conflicts with vehicles when crossing the street.

-Brandon Avenue will be repaved in the spring of 2021 and we can improve safety for drivers, bicyclists, and pedestrians by simply altering the lane markings.
+Brandon Avenue will be repaved in June of 2021 safety improvements will be implemented by simply altering the lane markings.

 What is the Belmont-Fallon Target Area?
 For nearly 20 years, Roanoke has concentrated its community development funding into a single neighborhood to increase its impact.
 In 2019, the City selected the Belmont and [...]